AhmadAlJurf/Risk-Management-Project/README.md

 ___________________________________________________________________________________

 # Goal of this project
+This project helped get a glimpse of what it is like being a Information Security Risk officer, therefore it was a great window into a certain career path that hopefully one day I get to take!
 The first thing to add when looking at this project was to try to envision how to create a defensible program, in this project I am aiming to draw out a mind map which would act as a representation of the current and future state of any choosen company, I tired to understand all the different aspects and concepts related to